 Most likely, you’ve heard about the importance of Trichomes and why proper handling matters.
 Trichomes are minute, but can you imagine how they affect the buds?
-They’re a perfect example of how something so tiny, when put together, makes a great impact.
-But what else should you know about these tiny plant parts?
+They’re a perfect example of how something so tiny, when put together, makes a significant impact.
+But what else should you know about these little plant parts?

 What are Trichomes?

 Trichomes are tiny outgrowths on a plant’s surface.
 While they are usually called microscopic hair, they can also be thorns.